 How do I make sure my donation goes directly to Ronald McDonald House Charities of Chicagoland & Northwest Indiana?

-Whether you make a donation online or register for an event, your contribution will be used to fund our local programs, which consist of our Ronald McDonald Houses, Ronald McDonald Family Room, Care Mobile, and Scholarship Program.
+Whether you make a donation online or register for an event, your contribution will be used to fund our local programs, which consist of our five Ronald McDonald Houses, three Ronald McDonald Family Rooms, Ronald McDonald Care Mobile, and Scholarship Program.

 Do the Houses accept donations of furniture, toys, clothes, food etc.?

 We appreciate you thinking of us and would be glad to discuss with you whether an item you want to donate is needed at one of our Houses.
 We always want to make sure that the items you donate will be put to use right away.
-For reasons of health and safety, we accept only NEW and UNUSED items.
+For health and safety reasons, we accept only NEW and UNUSED items.
 Please contact us directly, and we will let you know if it is something we can use.

 RMH near Advocate Children’s Hospital